Our expertise is focussed around the following:

 Since 31 December 2015 the liability value of a typical pension scheme has increased by 25%.
 This increase can have real consequences; our webinar will guide you through the simple steps you can take to mitigate these.

-This survey relates to French companies, almost all of which are constituents of the CAC40 index, which have UK subsidiary companies with defined benefit (DB) pension schemes.
+This survey relates to Dutch companies, almost all of which are constituents of the AEX index, that have UK subsidiary companies with defined benefit (DB) pension schemes.

 Implementing a stress testing and scenario analysis framework in order to identify and analyse current and potential issues that were of market-wide concern.